vagonbar/gr-gwn3/README.md

-# GGWN : GNU Wireless Network, version 3
+# GWN : GNU Wireless Network, version 3

 GWN, the GNU Wireless Network, is a network development toolkit compatible with GNU Radio.